-Among the many types of dog food on the market, air-dried might be the most misunderstood.
-Kibble everyone gets.
-Dehydrated is clear, too.
-But how do those two differ from air-dried, and what are the benefits of air-dried nutrition?
+Among the many types of dog food on the market the air-dried process might be the most misunderstood.
+Kibble everyone understands as it is the most common.
+Dehydrated pet food is very common too.
+But how do those two differ from the air-dried process and what are the benefits of air-dried nutrition with pet treats in New Zealand.

-Unlike dehydrated, air-dried food is not dried with heat.
-Instead, it is air dried at low temperatures in small batches.
+Unlike dehydrated treats which are dried with heat air dried instead, is dried at low temperatures in small batches.
 The moisture is removed from the food via evaporation.
 The result is food that is naturally preserved without using artificial preservatives.
+That means no side effects from chemicals added to keep the pet treats fresh.

 What makes air-dried so great?